Riddhish Herbals

 - Riddhish Herbals assurance: genuine products, bill provided, doctor-guided selection.

-A peer-reviewed review of Jambu (Syzygium cumini) documented its polyphenols, flavonoids and anthocyanins and reviewed its traditionally recognised antioxidant constituents. — (2018 — Critical Reviews in Food Science and Nutrition, indexed on PubMed; PMID: 30379170)
+A peer-reviewed review of Jambu (Syzygium cumini) documented its polyphenols, flavonoids and anthocyanins and reviewed its traditionally recognised antioxidant constituents.
+(2018 — Critical Reviews in Food Science and Nutrition; PMID 30379170)

 Findings are observed under research conditions and do not constitute medical claims.
 Individual results may vary.
 Use under the guidance of a qualified Ayurvedic physician.